urbanopt/urbanopt.github.io/usage/residential_workflows.md

 ## Supported Building Types

 Currently, *Single-Family Detached* is the only low-rise residential building type supported (mid-rise and high-rise multifamily building prototypes can be found in the commercial building workflows).
-The current plan is for future URBANopt releases to include *Single-Family Attached* and low-rise *Multifamily* capabilities.
+Additionally, on the *Baseline* Scenario is supported at this time. *Single-Family Attached* and low-rise *Multifamily* capabilities will be included in future releases of the URBANopt SDK.

 ### 1. Single-Family Detached